with-watson/models/README.md

-# Knowledge Studio - Models, Rules, Dictionaries, Artifacts
+# With Watson Models
-> Repo for WKS Cartridges
+> Repo for Watson Knowledge Studio and Conversation Instances

-### Models Included:
+### WKS Models Included:
 > * **Address Model:** Extracts address fields such as street type, zip, unit type, street name, and other parts of address.
 Ground truth includes examples short texts, long texts, and addresses by itself.